All Episodes

 There it is.

-You bring up other words and put them with the chemtrails word in the software, bringing out a word cloud each time until you can it's weighted with our averages from the lexicon, which I'm tuning more and more daily, by the way.
+You bring up other words and put them with the chemtrails word in the software, bringing out a word cloud each time until it's weighted with our averages from the lexicon, which I'm tuning more and more daily, by the way.

-And then you push the um you keep selecting ancillary words, so chemtrails health, chemtrails uh breathing, chemtrails breathe, chemtrails um pollution, etc.
+So chemtrails health, chemtrails breathing, chemtrails breathe, chemtrails pollution, etc., etc., etc.

 And you see all these various different ancillary words that are associated with it.